yomboy222/spellbinder/readme.txt

 loop through dataForThingsInInitialRoom, instantiating everything, and after each instantiation setting key => (actual image object)

 finally call launchLevelIf..... just in case

 ==============================

+NEW SURVEY MONKEY

+what's frustrating

+what's unintuitive that could easily be fixed to make more intuitive

+any seem too long or too short

+do my estimates of difficulty seem reasonable

+level of frustration about arbitrariness of what counts as a word

+would you like to read explanations of why some words don't count (divan > ivan etc.)

+feelings on capitalized versions of word ... coke and tang? spam?

+do people want more text prompts / hints?

 images to do or redo: